National Anthem of the Republic of China: Lyrics

 In this respect, the national anthem of the Republic of China stands in contrast to the People's Republic of China's "March of the Volunteers", which was written a few years later entirely in modern vernacular Chinese.

 As well as being written in classical Chinese, the national anthem follows classical poetic conventions.
 The ancient Fu style follows that of a four-character poem, where the last character of each line rhymes in -ong or -eng, which are equivalent.

 English translations

-The official translation by Du Tingxiu (Theodore B. Tu) appears in English-language guides to the ROC published by the government.
+The official translation by Theodore B. Tu appears in English-language guides to the ROC published by the government.